CommunistMountain/BalanceModFork/README_new.md

         <li>Basic Laser: Cost from 20 to 30 (sell price from 10 to 15).</li>
         <li>Dual Lasers: Cost from 25 to 60 (sell price from 12 to 30).</li>
         <li>Burst Laser 1: Rarity from 1 to 3.</li>
-        <li>Burst Laser 3: Rarity from 4 to 2, cost from 95 to 70, projectiles from 5 to 6, fire chance from 0% to 10%.</li>
+        <li>Burst Laser 3: Rarity from 4 to 2, cost from 95 to 70, cooldown from 19s to 14s, fire chance from 0% to 10%.</li>
         <li>Heavy Laser 1: Rarity from 2 to 4, cooldown from 9s to 11s.</li>
         <li>Hull Laser 1: Rarity from 2 to 3, cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
         <li>Chain Vulcan: Rarity from 5 to 3, cost from 95 to 80.
 Starting cooldown from 11.1s to 8.5s, cooldown reduction per shot from -2s to -1.5s (time needed before final cooldown from 35.5s to 27.5s, final cooldown from 1.1s to 1s).</li>